Life on the Estancia: How Sheep and People Are Bound Together in the Patagonia Grasslands

+The importance of the sheep industry to Patagonia cannot be understated.
 Sheep are well-adapted to life here.
-They live alongside a menagerie of other hardy creatures.
+They live alongside a menagerie of other hardy creatures that comprise the wildlife in Patagonia.
 I see guanaco, the doe-eyed llama look-a-like, and flocks of the flightless yet speedy relations of the ostrich called rhea.
 Sometimes shrubby plants shiver as a rodent, perhaps a Patagonian mara or a mouse opossum, scuttles through them.

 Nature dominates, but there are hints of commercial activity like a farm workers’ shelter here and there or a house on a sheep ranch called an “estancia.”
-Sheep are a socio-economic foundation in Patagonia, but they are not native beasts.
+Patagonia’s sheep breeds form a socio-economic foundation in the region, but they are not native beasts.
 Instead, domesticated breeds were introduced from other areas of Argentina, Chile and Europe in the late 19th and early 20th centuries.

 The story of the Patagonian sheep farming boom is bound up with the colonization of the region.
 For thousands of years, Indigenous peoples, such as the farm-based Mapuche in the northwest, the Tehuelches on the steppe and the semi-nomadic Selk’nam (also known as Ona) lived in Tierra del Fuego, surviving by hunting and fishing.
 In the late 1800s, encouraged by land concessions offered by the Argentinian government, settlers began arriving from abroad.